-While planning is a way to feel in control of situations, it is constantly challenged since life - with its countless variables - is too complex to be managed.
-It may be that same frustration, when things don't work out as you planned or expected, that reminds you to let go and observe what the events are telling you.
-What happens when you do so?
+While planning is a way to feel in control of situations, you also have noticed that it is constantly challenged, since life - with its countless variables - is too complex to be managed.

+Do you experience frustration at times when things don't work out as you planned, or expected?
+How do you react?
+Do you let go of your plans and observe what the events are telling you, or do you use persistence and incremental efforts to stay on top of your planned course?